-In the Knights, it begins with two slaves, ironically named Demosthenes and Nicias, as they run from the house of Demos (an also ironically named older man representing the people of Athens).
+In the Knights, the play begins with two slaves ironically named Demosthenes and Nicias, as they run from the house of Demos (an ironically named older man representing ‘the people’ of Athens).
 They have just received a beating and they complain of the preferential treatment Demos gives to Paphlagonian, who clearly represents Cleon.
-Aristophanes calls him a “villain” and an “arrant rogue” and a “perfect glutton for beans” with a pig’s education.”
+Aristophanes calls him a “villain” and an “arrant rogue” and a “perfect glutton for beans” with a “pig’s education.”
 They steal his treasured oracles, in which they find out that it is Paphlagonian’s destiny to rule Demos but he will be upstaged by a sausage-seller.
 Just then, a sausage-seller, Agoracritus, comes walking by and the slaves convince him of his destiny.
 Suddenly, Paphlagonian appears and accuses them of theft while the slaves call upon the old Knights of Athens to protect them, and a chorus of Knights appear and attack Paphlagonian (Cleon).
 They accuse him of manipulating the system for his own personal gain.
 The Knights defend Agoracritus, the sausage-seller, over Aphlagonian (Cleon).

 In the end, Paphlagonian (Cleon) is forced to resign from his privileged position with Demos, and the sausage-seller is celebrated with a banquet, while Paphlagonian becomes the new sausage-seller.
 Demos is adorned in the garb of the old Marathon fighters and the Knights defend ridiculing dishonorable people (like Cleon).